Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Analysis And Improvements

-Fig.~\ref{fig:genDomGraph} gives an overview of the methods presented in Sections~\ref{sec:circuitmethods} and \ref{sse:general}.
+Fig.~\ref{fig:genDomGraph} gives an overview of the methods presented in Sects.~\ref{sec:circuitmethods} and \ref{sse:general}.
 The methods in the first line (written in bold) are suitable for general transition relations, the other methods need transition \emph{functions} or at least a property implied by the function property (such as left-totality for lifting and right-uniqueness for \emph{IGBG}).
 In the following, we classify the different methods \wrt{} their generalization strength.
-A solid arrow from method B to method A means that method B is weaker than A in the sense that B computes weaker generalizations.
-If such an arrow is dashed, then B is only `potentially weaker', \ie{} weaker if the heuristics in A work in an optimal way (which is not always the case, of course).
-So `potentially weaker' typically means that B has a conceptual weakness compared to A (like 01X-Simulation which suffers from the imprecision of 01X-logic, in contrast to lifting).
-This weakness may or may not be hidden by different heuristic decisions.
+A solid arrow from method $B$ to method $A$ means that method $B$ is weaker than $A$ in the sense that $B$ always computes weaker (or equivalent) generalizations.

+\begin{definition}[Weaker Generalization] Consider arbitrary POGPs consisting of present state minterms (\po{} states) $m$, transition relations $T$, and next state cubes $d'$.
+Assume that method $A$ generalizes $m$ to cube $c^A$, whereas method $B$ generalizes $m$ to cube $c^B$.
+We consider $B$ \emph{weaker} than $A$, if $c^A$ contains always \emph{less or equally many} literals than $c^B$, i.e., $c^A$ is more or equally general than $c^B$. \end{definition}